MIRR Function in Excel

-How to use MIRR function Excel?
+How to use the MIRR Function in Excel? (with Examples)

-Below are the table shows the details of income after regular interval of time.
+Below are the table shows the details of income after a regular interval of time.
 Considering the cash flow of income for 1st, 2nd, 3rd, 4th, and 5th years are as follows: 10,911, 14,716, 19,635, 18,700, and 18,477.

 Now calculate MIRR in Excel (Modified internal return rate) after 2 years:

 =MIRR(B4:B6,B10,B11) and output MIRR is 3%.